MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/deploy/deploy-clients/ios.md

 ### <a name="test-push-notifications"></a>Teste as notificações por push

-1. No dispositivo móvel do usuário, faça logon no Skype for Business com a conta do usuário.
+1. No dispositivo móvel do usuário A, conecte-se ao Skype for Business com a conta do usuário A.

 2. Abra outro aplicativo no dispositivo móvel.

-3. Em um cliente diferente, faça logon no Skype for Business com a conta do usuário B.
+3. Em um cliente diferente, conecte-se ao Skype for Business com a conta do usuário B.

 4. Envie uma mensagem instantânea do usuário B para o usuário A.

-5. Verifique se a notificação de IM aparece no dispositivo móvel do usuário.
+5. Verifique se a notificação de mensagem instantânea é exibida no dispositivo móvel do usuário A.